Autogas: Germany

 In Germany, the fuel is called Autogas as well (CNG is known as Erdgas).
 There were 6,700 fuel stations selling autogas in 2014, supplying about 500,000 registered gas-fuelled cars (1.1 per cent of all cars in Germany). mylpg.eu lists 7.240 stations in 2016.
 In addition to filling stations, numerous suppliers of industrial gas run dedicated autogas stations on their premises.
 Most filling pumps use the ACME adapter but DISH can also be found.
 Special fuel tax rates make autogas rather cheap in Germany (about per litre while 95-octane unleaded is per litre).

 Greece

-LPG or autogas, despite having existed for about three decades in Greece (initially used only in taxis, in 1999 it was legalized for all vehicles), has become popular in the last three to five years, mostly due to the increase in petrol prices.
+LPG or autogas, despite having existed for about three decades in Greece (initially used only in taxis, in 1999 it was legalised for all vehicles), has become popular in the last three to five years, mostly due to the increase in petrol prices.
 The number of refuelling points as well as conversion workshops is rapidly increasing.
 Currently (2012) there are about 404 filling stations.
 Some companies (e.g., Fiat, Toyota, Subaru, Opel, Chevrolet) offer some models with bi-fuel capability.
 The price at the end of 2012 was about 55% of the price of petrol.
 The most common term used for it is ygraerio, meaning "liquid gas".